jax-ml/jax/jax/experimental/jax2tf/examples/serving/README.md

-This is a supplement to the [examples/README.md](https://github.com/google/jax/blob/master/jax/experimental/jax2tf/examples/README.md) with example code and instructions for using `jax2tf` with the OSS TensorFlow model server.
+This is a supplement to the [examples/README.md](https://github.com/google/jax/blob/master/jax/experimental/jax2tf/examples/README.md) with example code and instructions for using `jax2tf` with the open source TensorFlow model server.
 Specific instructions for Google-internal versions of model server are in the `internal` subdirectory.

 The goal of `jax2tf` is to convert JAX functions